Skip to main content

 Written by Andrew C - PLR Product Ops

 Everyone benefits from honest, ethical sales.
 With so many homes yet to install solar in the United States, there's enormous potential for all parties involved.
-We'll work together as industry professionals to chart a positive course, together.
+Palmetto LightReach takes a measured, but clear-eyed approach to compliance.

 Our rules of engagement with partners follows a simple 1-2-3 sequence.

-2. INVESTIGATE: Request additional information or counter-evidence from the Certified Installer.
-Certified Installer has 48 hours to respond.
-Certified Installers are strongly encouraged to take additional precautions (details below) to ensure that strong counter-evidence is available in the event of extreme customer claims.
+2. Investigate: Request additional information or counter-evidence from the Certified Installer.
+Installer has 48 hours to respond.
+Installers should take additional precautions, via verifications, on all sales (details below).

-Depending on the context of the situation, LightReach reserves the right to take any appropriate action, including but not limited to:
+Depending on the context of the situation, PLR reserves the right to take any appropriate action, including but not limited to:

 Click for Example